Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-\begin{proof} Let $f\colon X\to \cX$ be a quasi-compact \'etale presentation where $X$ is an $S$-scheme.
-If $\cF$ is constructible, then $f^*\cF$ is constructible, hence Noetherian \cite[2.9 (ii)]{SGA4}.
+\begin{proof} Let $f\colon X\to \cX$ be a quasi-compact \'etale presentation where $X$ is a scheme.
+If $\cF$ is constructible, then $f^*\cF$ is constructible, hence Noetherian \cite[IX Proposition 2.9 (ii)]{SGA4}.
 It follows that $\cF$ is Noetherian.
-If $\cF$ is Noetherian, then the sheaf $\cG$ in \ref{p.c} (b) is Noetherian by the above, thus $\cF$ is constructible by \ref{p.c} (b)$\implies$(a). \end{proof}
+If $\cF$ is Noetherian, then the sheaf $\cG$ in Proposition \ref{p.c} (b) is Noetherian by assumption (if $\cG=\cF$) or by the above (if $\cG=\Ker(\Lambda_{\cV,\cX}\to \cF)$), thus $\cF$ is constructible by Proposition \ref{p.c} (b)$\implies$(a). \end{proof}